soso-song/loqal-discussion-website/README.md

 * Users will be able to see the tags, questions and answers associated with that profile
 * Users will be able to report the user of that profile
 * Users will be able to see the list of followers and followings of that profile
+  * List of followers and followings are hardcoded to two specific users for now
 * Users will be able to follow or unfollow other users by clicking on the "Follow" or "Unfollow" button.
 This button will be absent when you are viewing your own profile.

 ### Edit Profile (`user/edit_profile.html`)